mikrzol/masht/README.md

 |---|---|---|

 **NB.
 The last column will be used for splitting.**
+The columns can theoretically have any names, but using informative names is recommended.

 Please run the `python3 masht blaster -o ./ --download_biomart_files` command to download appropriately formatted files if the minimal structure is unclear.